-Is Brain Tumor A Type Of Cancer
+Is Brain Tumor A Type Of Cancer?

-Our body is comprised of millions of cells where each cell perform requisite functions.
+Our body is comprised of millions of cells where each cell performs requisite functions.
 Certain cells multiply by diving to form new cells to keep the body functioning.
-When these cells loose the control of multiplication they divide in any order and at any rate.
+When these cells lose the control of multiplication they divide in any order and at any rate.
 The extra cells form a mass or lump of tissues which is not required in the body and is called a tumor.

 Benign brain tumors are those that can be removed and are not likely to reoccur.
 They do not contain cancer cells and do not invade adjacent tissues.
 They can exert pressure on the veins and nerves that come in their path and cause the symptoms.

-Malignant brain tumors are cancerous reoccurring tumours.
+Malignant brain tumors are cancerous reoccurring tumors.
 They are fatal as they grow rapidly and their roots spread into adjacent healthy tissues and organs.
 Malignant tumor without roots is compact and said to be encapsulated.